Human Values in a Single Sentence: Moral Presence, Hierarchies, and Transformer Ensembles on the Schwartz Continuum: Experimental setup

 \subsection{Hardware and software environment}

-All experiments run on a single NVIDIA GPU with at most 8\,GB of allocated VRAM, a commodity CPU, and 12--16\,GB of host RAM.
-This constraint determines the choice of backbone models and LLM sizes.
+All experiments run on a single NVIDIA GPU with 8\,GB of VRAM (GeForce RTX~3070), a commodity CPU, and 12--16\,GB of host RAM.
+This single-GPU constraint determines the choice of backbone models, batch sizes, and LLM sizes.
+For encoder-based models (DeBERTa-base and variants), we empirically measured peak allocated memory with \texttt{nvidia-smi}: with maximum sequence length 512, per-device batch size 4, and gradient accumulation 4, peak VRAM usage during training was approximately 7.5\,GB.
+During inference, DeBERTa-based models were run with batch size $\leq 4$, resulting in peak VRAM usage below 7\,GB.

+For instruction-tuned LLMs (Gemma~2~9B, Llama~3.1~8B, Mistral~8B, Qwen~2.5~7B), we always load the base model weights in 4-bit NF4 quantisation using \texttt{bitsandbytes} and apply parameter-efficient adapters via QLoRA.
+Fine-tuning is performed with batch size 1 and gradient accumulation, and peak VRAM usage for both training and inference remains below 8\,GB in all configurations.
+We deliberately avoid techniques such as tensor parallelism or model offloading to larger GPUs, so that all reported results correspond to setups that can be reproduced on a modest single-GPU budget.

 We use Python~3.10, PyTorch, and \texttt{transformers} versions from early 2024; exact package versions, configuration files, and tuned thresholds are released with the code to enable replication.
 The hardware and software environment is shared across all model families.